 Sanna Kailaheimo & Jani Erola

-In this paper, we focus on the relationship between the timing of parental death and children’s university education, applying ordinary least square regression and linear sibling fixed effect models on high-quality Finnish Census Panel data, consisting of 49,202 children born between 1980 and 1988.
+In this paper, we analyse the relationship between the child’s age at parental death and the child’s university education, and we study whether the possible association is modified by the child’s family background.
+We apply ordinary least square regression and linear sibling fixed effect models to high-quality Finnish Census Panel data, consisting of 88,727 children born between 1982 and 1990.

-Keywords: parental death, maternal death, paternal death, social inheritance, education
+Keywords: parental death, maternal death, paternal death, social inheritance, higher education, children